 What is invoice finance/factoring/discounting?

-Factoring and invoice discounting, have become a major source of working capital finance of the retrenchment of bank lending, particularly the availability of overdrafts, since the credit crunch.
+Factoring and invoice discounting, have become a major source of working capital finance since the restriction of bank financing, as a result of the credit crunch.
 Invoice finance is more attractive to a bank because it depends on the collateral of the invoice due from the debtor.
 New, post-credit crunch bank capital regulations have resulted in banks transitioning companies away from unsecured loans and overdrafts and on to this mode of lending.

 How traditional invoice finance and factoring works

 The UK has the highest penetration of factoring or invoice discounting in the world at c.12% of GDP.
 Despite invoice discounting now being a major source of working capital financing, MarketInvoice offers a number of advantages over traditional invoice finance.

 The following points highlight some of the advantages over traditional invoice finance and invoice discounting: